-As a matter of fact, your content topic determines what ad copy to display on a page.
+Your content topic determines what ad copy to display on a page.
 Your page content controls what ad type Google serves on your page.

-Ads putting extra loads on your blog page speed is not enough reason to say “don’t run ads on your blog”.
+Ads putting extra loads on your blog page speed is not enough reason to say, “don’t run ads on your blog.”

-I understand the point made here and do agree with it, but thanks to advanced filtering technology.
+I understand the point made here and agree with it, but thanks to advanced filtering technology.
 Now you can tell Google (especially) not to include certain ads on your blog.